Retirement

 Too-Good-to-Be-True Solutions Are Usually Problems

-When researching potential investments or retirement savings plans, look for:
+When researching potential retirement savings plans, look for:

 • Evidence of historic performance, including financial reports.